nishant-s-anlst/Credit-Card-Analytics-with-SQL/README.md

 ```

 ### 3.
-**Objective:** write a query to print the transaction details(all columns from the table) for each card type when it reaches a cumulative of 1000000 total spends(We should have 4 rows in the o/p one for each card type).
+**Objective:** To print the transaction details (all columns from the table) for each card type when it reaches a cumulative of 1000000 total spends.

 ```sql
 WITH running_totals AS (